Skip to content

 2. Biking, walking and car-sharing are great ways of getting around.

 Most neighbourhoods are very walkable, and the local transit system includes the SeaBus and SkyTrain rapid transit lines.
 Have a driver’s licence?
-Sign up for car-share services like Evo.
+Sign up for car-share services Car2Go and Evo.
 But to really embrace the local lifestyle, buy a bicycle (all your future friends will have one) or sign up for bike-share program Mobi.

 Vancouver Gastown